 Time in movement in imported Tours

-This value is available for Tours that are recorded with the komoot app on your phone, as well as Tours recorded with a Garmin device.
+This value is available for Tours that are recorded with the komoot app on your phone.
 If you import a Tour that was recorded via another device or as a GPX file, the value shown will usually be the total time.

 Articles in this section